 DASH stands for Dietary Approaches to Stop Hypertension.
 It is a reduced sodium, low-fat plan high in fruits, vegetables, low-fat dairy products, and whole grains that has proven to reduce blood pressure.
 In many cases, a sodium restriction alone is not the end-all solution, since not all hypertension is sodium sensitive.
 That's not to say that most Americans get way more salt than they need, and we could all benefit from consuming less of it.

-The diet rankings were based on reviews of 32 diets by a panel of experts in diet, nutrition, diabetes, weight loss, and heart health.
+experts in diet, nutrition, diabetes, weight loss, and heart health.
 The experts like its overall nutrition, safety, and ability to control or prevent diabetes and help heart health.The experts rated the diets for short-term and long-term weight loss, how easy they are to follow, and safety and nutrition.
 The report wins approval from Connie Diekman, RD, director of university nutrition for Washington University in St. Louis.

 For a more comprehensive DASH diet plan, visit the Department of Health and Human Services link; DASH